As a clinician

 To launch UP, Georgie organised a singing event at Heathrow with over 400 Rock Choir singers.
 It was an incredible atmosphere as the Choir entertained passengers and staff throughout the afternoon, with brief intervals to talk about the problem of pain — one of the largest global health burdens.

-Since then, I have spoken at many events, webinars and conferences as well as running workshops for people suffering persistent pain.
-This continues as I pursue my purpose: help people understand their pain and give them hope for a positive future.
+Since then, I have spoken at many events, conferences, delivered practical webinars and have run workshops for people suffering persistent pain.
+This continues as part of my work.

-In 2017, we created upandrun as another way to raise awareness.
-Over the next couple of years, I ran the Royal Parks 1/2 marathon several times, the London Marathon and Brighton Marathon.
-I had always run, but now I was becoming a runner, particularly attracted to ultra distance.
 From 2018 I picked up the distance and started running an ultramarathon each month for UP.
-This continued for several years before needing to ease back a little — it was taking up so much time!
-Now I plan to run three each year.
+This continued for two years before needing to ease back a little — it was taking up so much time!
+UPandrun continues at a slightly easier pace now 😊.